Psychoactive Drugs #

 I agree with the cliche that cannabis is the quintessential gateway drug.
 However, cannabis need not be a gateway to harm, but can foster health-promoting and life-affirming experiences.
 The 2018 Farm Bill legalized hemp-derived cannabinoids in the United States.
 While hemp, cannabis, and marijuana are botanically the same species, legal distinctions remain, with Delta-9 THC still prohibited since the Boggs Act of 1952.

 The euphoria induced by cannabis is both a benefit and a potential limitation.
-While euphoria may be appealing to beginners, the greater art is in exploring a fuller spectrum π of emotion.
+While euphoria may be appealing to beginners, the greater art is in taking more of an active role in shaping the experience.
 Once comfortable with cannabis, I suggest exploring serotonergic psychedelics.

 Serotonin #